 The Base Residual Auction clearing price for each LDA is determined by the optimization algorithm.
 The Resource Clearing Price within each LDA is the sum of:

-The marginal value of system capacity, and

-- for the 2018/2019 and 2019/2020 Delivery Years, Base Capacity Demand Resource Price Decrement, if any, and Base Capacity Resource Price Decrement, if any, and - Locational Price Adder(s), if any, relevant to such LDA.
+- The marginal value of system capacity, and - Locational Price Adder(s), if any, relevant to such LDA.

 The marginal value of system capacity is the clearing price for Capacity Performance Resources in the unconstrained area of the PJM region.